 Finding solutions for Amazon, USPS, and beyond

-Let’s talk about the big competition in the world of shipping.
+Let’s talk about the big competition in the world of shipping and supply chain management.
 Amazon and all the other big guys offer free next day shipping, 2-day shipping guarantees, and a bunch of what would generally seem as impossible offers.
 How do you, as a smaller business, compete against this?
 By providing easy to navigate shopping carts, transparency on timing and price, and free shipping when the customer purchases larger quantities.
-Shipping software aims to help you with these feats of the customer experience and your shipping complexities without taking percentages of your profits or losing business controls like Amazon FBA offers.
+Inventory Management Software aims to help you with these feats of the customer experience and your supply chain process without taking percentages of your profits or losing business controls like Amazon FBA offers.
 Shipping software should make your life easier, more financially abundant, and provide better customer service as you are also more likely to be able to answer questions and track discrepancies.